The Table Pane

 For tables containing summary statistics in the cells, OfficeReports default adds this information to the title.
 A click and this explanation can be hidden.

-In the OfficeReports Analytics Pane we can now define tables that shows a ranking, which for one category means which rank this category has compared to other categories.
+In the Table Pane we can now edit tables to show a ranking, which for each category means which rank this category has compared to other categories.

 The feature works for frequency -, cross – and grid tables and it works with percentages/observations as well as with numeric info in cells.